 Business owners will agree that processing payments and invoices manually can take an unpleasant toll on cost and efficiency.
 When you have to print invoices, approve them and fax or mail them back to your vendors, you may end up exhausting an entire business day on a single approval.
 And if you have to visit your financial institution whenever you have to pay your suppliers, you would likely squander your profit in making payments.

 On the other hand, AP technologies have made it easier and less expensive to run AP operations.
-E-invoicing and online payments now allow you to capture and approve your invoices effortlessly and then process your payments to your vendors from the comfort of your home or office.
+E-invoicing and online payments allow you to capture and approve invoices effortlessly and then process payments to your vendors from the comfort of your home or office.
 And if digital AP methods are constantly improving, more and more organizations will prefer to process their payments and invoices online.

 6. Receipt Capture & Document Storage

 Receipt capture and document storage are vital aspects of any AP process.
 Upon completing payment for commodities supplied to you, receipts are your business’ evidence for such transactions.
 Consequently, they would need to be stored in a secure but accessible space to be easily retrieved for reporting, budgeting, auditing, and tax preparation purposes.

 Suppose systems and solutions are already in place to ease receipt capture and provide a safe way to store AP documents.
 In that case, the industry will experience increased use of such systems.
 Companies and accounting firms will continually embrace every effortless means of capturing and storing transaction receipts they find.

 Furthermore, the inclination of AP solutions toward mobile-friendliness will drive more interest toward receipt capture and document storage.
 This inclination means that large business operations can be managed from a smartphone shortly, and fewer resources would be required to complete these processes.